Category: Demanding Adventure.

 Now the trail leads down into the shepherds' valley and following the stream after crossing the bridge takes us to our camping.
 Overnight in tents at Lamba Parao (3150 m).

 The trail passes through rocky terrain and later it is replaced by meadows.
 Overnight in tents.

 Suni Parao – Bara Bhangal (4-5 hrs):

-It is a nice gradual down hill walk in beautiful surrounding of Bara Bhangal area.
-We reach camping site just near to the village of Bara Bhangal.
-The Bara Bhangal village is inhabited by Gaddies (Shepherds) and are supposed to be the descendents of Alexander The Great.
+It is a nice gradual downhill walk in the beautiful surroundings of the Bara Bhangal area.
+We reach the camping site just near the village of Bara Bhangal.
+The Bara Bhangal village is inhabited by Gaddis (Shepherds) and is supposed to be the Descendents of Alexander The Great.
 Overnight stay in tents.